 Systems at full throttle wavered beneath the strain, adjutants to misery’s lament.
 Yet the harsher the cry for surrender, the harder they pushed in defiance, as if from this darkened passage all sins could be expunged, iniquities erased.
 They pushed without relent until they strode into the very belly of pain, no longer in fear, but in full embrace, rushing with a feral ardor, agony indistinguishable from harmony, their torment unleashed like a penitent’s wail, heaven-bound like Calvary’s own anguish, sung on a note of such purity and pitch that the angels themselves succumbed to its call!

-In their constrictions muscles churned and blood rushed deep, dark, and catabolic to the lungs.
-Hard, naked truths betrayed themselves in carving strides, each heart begging for surrender while allying itself fully to the futherance of pace.
-Each man now yearned for the freedom, the absolution of the break, that moment of release when the others could no longer match strides, when the string broke and you could feel it unwind in the instant behind you - Gone!
-Free! - as if you were catapulted forward like the last man on crack-the-whip.
+In their constrictions muscles churned, and blood rushed deep, dark, and catabolic to the lungs.
+Hard, naked truths betrayed themselves in carving strides, each heart begging for surrender while allying itself fully to the furtherance of pace.
+Each man now yearned for the freedom, the absolution of the break, that moment of release when the others could no longer match strides, when the string broke and you could feel it unwind in the instant behind you – Gone!
+Free! – as if you were slung forward like the last man on crack-the-whip.
 Yet so, too, did fatigue hover over the group like a balancing sword awaiting a final push to send it slicing into corrupted tissue, to produce the half-uttered sigh, the gasping breath seething in the debt of an overdrawn borrow.

 As it played out along the grid of talent and fitness, one by one they succumbed, damaged by the flush of waste through ravaged systems.
-The disappointment of being gapped fell hard upon Jason who at 6’5″ wasn’t born for the distances, but rather found in their hold substantiation beyond the aspects of lineage and bent.
-His eyes stared vacant and hollow, wet with the toil of ineffable struggle, his lungs drawing one deep shuddering breath after another to fuel the savage task.
+The disappointment of being gapped fell hard upon the assistant manager who at 6’5″ wasn’t born for the distances, but rather found in their hold substantiation beyond the aspects of lineage and bent.
+His eyes stared vacant and hollow, wet with the toil of ineffable struggle, his lungs drawing one shuddering breath after another to fuel the savage task.

 Beyond coherence he held, his eyes becoming squinted slits, louvering reality as others pulled away as in a dream, even as ambition still pinged like radar from the bright nylon colors fixed as the target of his impassioned resolve.